-MOTORBIKE RIDING LESSON FOR BEGINNERS OR NOVICE RIDERS IN HANOI
+MOTORBIKE RIDING LESSON FOR BEGINNERS AND NOVICE RIDERS IN HANOI

-Beginners may take a deep breath and think twice before they ride a two-wheeler in Vietnam.
-Riding in Vietnam requires some experience and it’s best recommended for intermediate and experienced riders.
-However, if you think you feel good and want to flow with the traffic river then do a motorbike riding lesson with us (manual clutch touring motorbikes).
+Beginners may want to take a deep breath and think twice before riding a two-wheeler in Vietnam.
+Riding here requires confidence, awareness, and some experience, so it is best recommended for intermediate and experienced riders.

 Motorbike Riding Lesson In Hanoi For Beginners

-The photo below shows you a typical mountain road where water buffaloes rule.
+The photo below shows a typical mountain road where water buffaloes rule.

 Vietnam Motorbike Hanoi Rental - Motorbike Riding Lesson For Beginners.
 Vietnam Motorbike Rental advices and tips for beginners on motorcycle to Vietnam to avoid dangerous water buffalos

-Learn to ride a motorcycle in a safe and controlled manner.
-Always practice safety first and be sure you have appropriate safety gear for the type of riding you will do.
+Learn to ride a motorcycle in a safe and controlled way.
+Always put safety first and make sure you have the right gear for your type of riding.

-Come and see us, we know how to ride safely and come back in one piece.
-We will be able to coach you on what to do as beginners.
+Come and see us – we know how to ride safely and come back in one piece.
+Our guides will coach beginners and show you what to do.

-First, you put on all of your safety gear.
-Helmet, gloves, eye protection, knee, and elbow pads and shoes.
-Remember: “ALL THE GEAR, ALL THE TIME”.
+First, put on all of your safety gear: helmet, gloves, eye protection, knee and elbow pads, and proper shoes.
+Remember: “ALL THE GEAR, ALL THE TIME.”

-Secondly, we will take you to a wide-open space to practice in.
-Public parks, closed roads, or parking lots work great where you don’t have many people around.
+Secondly, we’ll take you to a wide-open space for practice.
+Public parks, closed roads, or parking lots are great choices where there are few people around.

-We start by familiarizing yourself with your motorcycle.
-Make sure you know where all the controls are and that you can reach them without looking at them.
-In reality, this is very important.
-You can’t take your eyes off the road every time you shift gears.
+We begin by familiarizing you with your motorcycle.
+Make sure you know where all the controls are and can reach them without looking.
+This is very important, as you can’t take your eyes off the road every time you shift gears.

-Next, get on the bike and start it up.
-While most motorbikes have electric start, you still learn how to kick start (if available on bikes).
+Next, get on the bike and start the engine.
+Although most motorbikes have an electric start, you’ll also learn how to use the kick starter (if the bike is equipped with one).

 Vietnam Motorbike Hanoi Rental - Motorbike Riding Lesson For Beginners.
 Vietnam Motorbike Rental motorcycle driving lesson

-Clutch Control – The Most Important Thing Of A Motorbike Riding Lesson
+Clutch Control – The Most Important Part of a Motorbike Riding Lesson

-Practice getting a feel for the clutch “friction zone”.
-Pull the clutch lever and put the bike into first or better second gear.
-Put your feet out in front of you so that your heels are on the ground and your toes are pointed up.
-Slowly let out the clutch lever until the bike starts to roll forward.
-When your feet are flat on the ground, pull the clutch lever back in.
-Then roll back on to your heels and repeat until you have a good feel for the clutch.
+Practice getting a feel for the clutch’s friction zone.
+Pull in the clutch lever and shift the bike into first gear, or preferably second.
+Place your feet out in front of you with your heels on the ground and your toes pointed upward.
+Slowly release the clutch lever until the bike begins to roll forward.
+Once your feet are flat on the ground, pull the clutch lever back in.
+Then rock back onto your heels and repeat until you develop a good feel for the clutch.

-Next try “power walking” the bike.
-Start with your feet in front of you again and this time slowly let the clutch out until the bike starts to pull itself forward.
-Using only the clutch, walk the bike from one end of the lot to the other keeping it steady with your feet.
-Repeat this until you can keep the bike upright when you pull your feet off the ground.
+Next, practice “power walking” the bike.
+Start with your feet in front of you again, then slowly release the clutch until the bike begins to move forward on its own.
+Using only the clutch, walk the bike from one end of the practice area to the other while keeping it balanced with your feet.
+Repeat this exercise until you can keep the bike upright even after lifting your feet off the ground.

 Riding